- Length of trail 250 km, 155 miles

 But now, there is a road into the valley of the Kali Gandaki up to Muktinath, below Thorung La pass.
 In the Manang valley, on the other side of the Annapurna massif, a road is under construction.
 Although the road is not asphalted, walking is very dull and tiring along a wide dusty stretch with passing jeeps.
 Nevertheless it will cause the old pathways to fall into disuse eventually.
 Possibly, sufficient good alternatives will remain.
 Also the trek to Annapurna Sanctuary, the climb to Poon Hill, and for the toughest hikers the circuit between Thorung La and the 5000 m high Tilicho Lake, will continue to attract hikers.

 The valley ends in a wild alpine environment, and for many hikers the climb across Thorung La (5416 m) will be their metaphorical 'high'.
-Climbing across is exciting, not without danger, and above all exhausting.
-This is the Himalaya you can only dream of.
+Climbing across is exciting, but not without danger, and above all exhausting.
+In October 2014 dozens of people died when they got trapped in a blizzard while descending from Thorung La to Muktinath.

 After reaching the western side of the massif, the trail leads through the Tibetan style towns of Muktinath and Kagbeni into the valley of the Kali Gandaki.
 It ends with yet another 3 day hike to Poon Hill, from where you can enjoy a final overview of a large portion of the Himalaya.
 Finally you will reach the main road near the village of Nayapul, at about an hour's drive by bus or taxi to Pokhara.